 During the year that LAC awaited the higher court's decision, Austin entrepreneur Jonathan Coon entered the picture.
 He met numerous times with LAC leaders and area neighbors and offered to buy Champion Tract 3 and to combine some of its development rights with the Camelback PUD, a 45-acre property he and his wife, Kirsten, already owned less than a half mile away.
 Under Coon's aegis, both properties would be developed with far less density than permitted by the City, and would include plans for donated parkland and eventually, even a wildlife preserve.

 LAC and more than seven area neighborhoods enthusiastically supported Coon's unprecedented solution and rallied behind him at City Hall during many council and commission hearings.

 After finally receiving council and and commission approvals in early 2019, Coon bought Champion Tract 3 and immediately partnered with Solera Senior Living and HPI Commercial Real Estate Services to build a substantially smaller and quieter senior living facility and to donate three-fourths of the land to the Balcones Canyonlands Preserve (see below story on Carol Lee).

 The future Solera Reserve Senior Living Facility will sit on about 10 acres of land directly next to the Carol Lee Preserve.
-Construction started in early 2020 and is expected to conclude by 2021.
+Construction started in early 2020 and is expected to conclude by spring 2022.
 To review the city-approved Hill Country Roadway site plan, click here.
 To see the approved engineer renderings, click here.